-The business of post secondary education, and training programs has taken off in terms of profit margins in specific areas.
+The business of post secondary education, and training programs has taken off in terms of profit margins in specific areas, but none more than in the area of textbooks.

 When I was a student (many years ago), the profit centers for Universities were: